rwf2/Rocket/site/guide/6-state.md

 ```

 That's it!
 Whenever a connection to the database is needed, use your type as a
 request guard.
-The database can be used by calling `run`:
+The database can be accessed by calling the `run` method:

 ```rust
 #[get("/logs/<id>")]